embEDUx/documentation/src/background/implementation/flashtool.md

 ### User defined recipe files

 It is also possible for the user to add a directory for the **Flashtool** where the user can add own recipe files.
-This directory must be configured in the **Flashtool** configuration.
+This directory is configured in the **Flashtool** configuration file by the user.

 ## Retrieving software products